ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 ## Other HTTP Versions

+This document specifies a protocol that provides WebTransport {{OVERVIEW}}
-While this draft defines WebTransport over HTTP/2, it is technically possible to use this protocol with other HTTP versions.
-This protocol MUST NOT be used within HTTP/3, as it would conflict with the protocol defined in {{WEBTRANSPORT-H3}}.
+functionality when transported using HTTP/2 {{HTTP2}}.
+Because the mechanisms defined in this document rely only on generic HTTP semantics, they enable many WebTransport capabilities when using any transport that provides a bidirectional stream of bytes, including other HTTP versions.
+However, this protocol MUST NOT be used within HTTP/3, as the protocol defined in {{WEBTRANSPORT-H3}} provides a higher fidelity mapping to the underlying transport, for example unreliable datagram capabilities.

 Clients that execute untrusted application code, such as Web browsers, MUST NOT use this protocol over HTTP/1, as there is a potential that the receiving